nordlinglab/RBT/README.md

 Make sure to specify the path to your input image and the directory where you want to save the output images in your main code.

+# How to Run Batch Processing for Method Comparison

+- **For MATLAB Users**
+  Download all contents in the folder *Code_for_generating_figures_in_Chen2023RBT*, and execute the file *Methods2Gather.m* using MATLAB.

+- **For Python Users**
+  The Python 3 version of this component is currently under development.
+We appreciate your patience.
+Meanwhile, you are welcome to implement your own version and contribute to the project.

 # Citations
 If you use RBT in a project, please cite